QubitProducts/react-page-objects/README.md

 page.loginAs("foo@bar.com", "password");
 ```

-The ``elements`` hash map allows you to specify the page object type of any [refs](http://facebook.github.io/react/docs/more-about-refs.html) allowing to build more complex pages.
-They key in the ``elements`` has is the name of the [ref](http://facebook.github.io/react/docs/more-about-refs.html) and the value is the page object type.
+The ``elements`` hash map allows you to specify the page object type of any [refs](http://facebook.github.io/react/docs/more-about-refs.html) allowing you to build more complex pages.
+They key in the ``elements`` is the name of the [ref](http://facebook.github.io/react/docs/more-about-refs.html) and the value is the page object type.

 ```js
 var NewsFeedItem = React.createClass({